March Equinox 2026: Using the Fine Tune Dial

 35 minutes later, at the time of the equinox, the sun now is exactly over the equator = 90.00° :

-If we look at where the sun is at Woodland’s latitude, moving the dial back up to 38.6564° N, at the time of the equinox (times are same since one is UTC-8 and one is UTC -7), the sun is at azimuth 94. ° Since Woodland is north of the Tropic of Cancer, the sun is never directly overhead and is always in the southern sky.
+If we look at where the sun is at Woodland’s latitude, moving the dial back up to 38.6564° N, at the time of the equinox (times are same since one is UTC-8 and one is UTC -7), the sun is at azimuth 94 degrees, already in the southern sky.
+Since Woodland is north of the Tropic of Cancer, the sun is never directly overhead and, except for early morning and late evening Spring and Summer hours, is usually in the southern sky.
 Note culmination= solar noon is the same.

 Comparing predicted calculated shadow length to actual measured length for 12 (sunny !) days before the Equinox showed calculated shadows at these very low altitudes were consistently underestimated.
 This may be because the western end of the dial is slightly lower than the eastern edge, and/or the shadow moves very quickly with very small changes in time and altitude of the sun, and the Suncalc.org only allows whole minute times to be entered.